Signed in as:

 In the 2020 session of the Maryland General Assembly, NNWB provided testimony for three bills, two regarding the plastic pollution caused by artificial turf, the third supporting a ban on carryout plastic bags.
 We signed on to support for a ban on release of balloons.
 Unfortunately, none of the bills passed both chambers.
 At the Montgomery County level, we provided supportive testimony on a county ban on balloon releases and opposed the suspension of the carryout bag tax, which has helped to reduce plastic debris along the NWB.
-As of this writing, no action has been taken on the balloon release bill.
+The balloon release bill became law on 9/30/20 and goes into effect 12/30/20.
 The carryout bag tax suspension bill was thankfully withdrawn.
 Our testimonies are below.
 Files may not automatically display after they download.
 You have to go to your Download file.

 We Neighbors of the Northwest Branch are concerned about the entire Northwest Branch and its effect on recovery of the Anacostia River into which it flows.
 We were therefore alarmed to learn of plans in Hyattsville to build townhouses and then a school in the floodplain.
 NNWB provided testimony for the Prince George's County Planning Board opposing construction of the 40 townhouses in the NWB floodplain in Hyattsville, and also wrote to the Prince George's County Council in opposition to an amendment that would enable construction of houses in areas zoned for open space in the NWB watershed.